 Fuel monitoring equipment and software

-When you implement GPS tracking for lorries in Sri Lanka, fuel management is the first option to consider.
+When you implement GPS tracking for lorries and trucks, fuel management is the first option to consider.

 Fuel level sensors and fuel counters